Building a SOC: 7 Best Practices to Consider

 2. Determine what services are desired.

 The main functionality of a SOC is to provide monitoring and incident response.
-However, a SOC may provide additional services depending on the organizational needs.
-These services may include malware analysis, vulnerability management, digital forensics, and more.
+However, a SOC may provide additional services depending on unique needs of an organization.
+These services may include malware analysis, vulnerability management, and digital forensics.

 3. Develop your use cases and data sources.

-Use cases–how users will interact with your site–should be developed for monitoring purposes.
+Scenarios to be monitored called use cases should be developed.
 These use cases should be relevant to the organization and must be worth alerting.
 Knowing the organization’s environment can enhance this so that critical assets are prioritized.

 You’ll want to:

 Depending on the organization’s goals, certain use cases may be developed for compliance purposes.
-If these compliance alerts do not need to be analyzed thoroughly, then automation may make them more efficient and reduce stress on the SOC.
+If these compliance alerts do not need to be analyzed thoroughly, then automation–which can be supported by SOAR–may make them more efficient and reduce stress on the SOC.

 4. Choose cohesive, flexible technologies.